NFA Evening School - High School Equivalency Program / General Education Diploma

 GED test results will be distributed approximately eight to ten weeks from the date of testing.
 Some results may take longer due to errors requiring manual reconciliation of records to ensure accuracy.

-- ABE (Adult Basic Education Classes - 2 classes of 15 scholars) Course work to help scholars pass the TASC test and help them with literacy skills.
+- ABE (Adult Basic Education Classes - 1 class of 15 scholars) Course work to help scholars pass the GED test and help them with literacy skills.

 - ESL Services (1 classes of 15 scholars)